lohrenz/front-end-assignment/README.md

 ### Basic requirements/tips

--   Decide for yourself if you want to use a specific framework, and if so, which one you would like to use (Angular, React, VueJS).
+-   Decide for yourself if you want to use a specific framework, and if so, which one you would like to use (Angular, React, VueJS, Svelte).
+-   Make use of typescript
 -   Notes doesn't have to be stored in a real database.
 Usage of localStorage is also allowed, but if you're able to connect it to a database, that's a bonus :)
 -   Use Git as version management control and publish the end result in a public repository and share it with us.
 Be sure to create comprehensive commit messages!

 ### Bonus points

--   Make use of a pre-processor like Gulp or Webpack
+-   Make use of a pre-processor like Gulp, Parcel, Rollup or Webpack
--   Make use of Sass (SCSS) in stead of CSS (Tailwind is also allowed)
+-   Make use of Sass (SCSS) in stead of CSS
 -   To be able to point weaknesses in the UI/UX of the application and to be able to give good fundamental arguments of course ;)
--   Usage of typescript
 -   Enabling Markdown syntax on creating/editing notes
 -   A lot of bonus points for unit tests that are easy to run